tachyontec/Troys_Quest/README.md

 <h1>About</h1>
-Made by BitHeads dev team based at the Department of Management and Technology in Athens University of Economic and Buisness.
+Made by BitHeads dev team based at the Department of Management and Technology in Athens University of Economics and Business.

 <h1>System Requirements</h1>
 <ul> <li> Java Version 17 or newer </li>